Cavenfish/autogamess/README.md

 This package was developed using `GAMESS VERSION = 20 APR 2017 (R1)`, it has also been partially tested for use with `GAMESS VERSION =  1 MAY 2013 (R1)` and `GAMESS VERSION = 14 FEB 2018 (R1)`.

 AutoGAMESS is also able to generate line plots of vibrational frequency vs. IR/Raman intensities.
 Generated plots will be titled with the molecule name in the file and the theory/basis set used for the calculation.
 Each symmetry group will be plotted in a different color, from either a default or user specified color list.
-An example is shown bellow.
+The spectral line (sum of line broadening) will also be plotted in red with 50% transparency.
+An example is shown bellow using Lorentzian line broadening method with the default sigma option.

 IR Line Plot | Raman Line Plot
 -------------|----------------
 ![](./Paper/AG-test_H2O_B3LYP_CCD_ir-plot.png) | ![](./Paper/AG-test_H2O_B3LYP_CCD_raman-plot.png)

 # Installing AutoGAMESS